alexa/alexa-auto-sdk/modules/core/README.md

 };
 ```

 The `AudioInput` interface is required to implement platform-specific support for providing audio data from a specific input channel when requested by the Auto SDK.
-When a request for audio input is made (for example tap-to-talk from `SpeechRecognizer`), the `AudioInput`'s `startAudioInput()` method is called and the implementation must start writing audio data until `stopAudioInput()` is called.
+When a request for audio input is made (for example tap-to-talk from `SpeechRecognizer`), the `AudioInput`'s `startAudioInput()` function is called and the implementation must start writing audio data until `stopAudioInput()` is called.

 In the case where two components in the Auto SDK both request audio from the same channel, `startAudioInput()` will only be called when the first component requests the audio.
 All of the components that have requested audio from the input channel will receive a callback when audio data is written to the interface, until they explicitly cancel the request.
-The `stopAudioInput()` method will only be called after the last component has canceled its request to receive audio from the channel.
+The `stopAudioInput()` function will only be called after the last component has canceled its request to receive audio from the channel.

 The audio input format for all input types should be encoded as: